alexspirgel/schema/README.md

 #### Multiple Type Schema

-Schema can also be set as an array of objects for when the input can validate from more than one schema.
+A single type schema can be defined directly in the schema root.
+Schema can also be set as an array of objects within the `type_schema` property for when the input can validate from more than one schema.
 An example of multiple type schema is an input that can be either a single value or an array of values.

 ```js
 var multiple_type_schema = {